dataiap/dataiap/day2/README.md

 Boxplots are used to summarize and compare groups of numerical data.
 Each box summarizes a set of numbers and depicts 5 parameters:

+<b>***NOTE***</b> The words we are about to use might seem foreign to you.
+We will teach boxplots in depth tomorrow.
+We are just introducing how to draw box plots today, and will use them a whole lot tomorrow.

 * The smallest number
 * The lower quartile
 * The median
 * The upper quartile
 * The largest observation

-Don't worry if it looks foreign to you.
-We will discuss box plots in more detail tomorrow.
-This is just an introduction on how to draw them.

 `subplot.boxplot` will automatically compute these values, and also ignore numbers that it thinks are outliers.
 Don't worry about when and why they are used -- we will discuss that tomorrow.
 Just know that **one box summarizes a set of numbers**.